Zenika/zenika-career-paths-framework/README.md

 - Help the organization provide adequate growth support to all collaborators accordingly

+We also aimed to enforce the following aspects:
+- __Durability__: decouple the career paths from "trendy titles" (e.g. Fullstack Developer, Data Scientist...)
+- __Flexibility__: include all typologies of consultants (e.g. Agile coaches, Architects...) and other staffs (e.g. Accountants, Managing Directors...)
+- __Accuracy__: propose clear ways to develop one's career(s) in our industry (IT services)

 ## Concept

-We aimed for the following with our framework:
-- Durable: decouple it from "trendy titles" (e.g. Fullstack Developer, Data Scientist...)
-- Flexible: include all typologies of consultants (e.g. Agile coaches, Architects...) and other staffs (e.g. Accountants, Managing Directors...)
-- Accurate: propose clear ways to develop ourselves in our industry (IT services)

 Through multiple iterations, we ended up with a framework with 6 paths where one can grow their impact:
 1. __Practices & their related Domains__: through concrete techniques and knowledge